inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

 write them.
 Some familiarity with the Python programming language will be helpful to fully appreciate this section.
 See also :ref:`impact_functions` for information about existing impact functions in InaSAFE.
+Three examples of impact functions for common combinations of input types are given in the sections :ref:`raster_raster`, :ref:`raster_vector` and :ref:`vector_vector`.

 .. note:: This section is still work in progress